DuongVu39/Code_Challenge/README.md

 <br></h4>

+`predictive_maintenance_dataset.csv` is a file that contains parameters and settings for many wind turbines:

+- operational_setting_1
+- operational_setting_2
+- sensor_measurement_1
+- sensor_measurement_2 ...

+There is a column called `unit_number` which specifies which turbine it is, and one called `status`, in which a value of 1 means the turbine broke down that day, and 0 means it didn't.

+The task is to create a model that, when fed with operational  settings and sensor measurements (unit_number and time_stamp will not be  fed in), outputs 1 if the turbine will break down within the next 40  days, and 0 if not.

 For a closer look at the process, please review the [Jupyter Notebook](src/task1/Scratch.ipynb)

 #### Task 2 - Predict city pollution